cfsworkload/mobileTelco/README.md

 - SERVER_IP – An IP address that the Bluemix Container should be bound to.
 Use the IP address that you acquired earlier.

 ## Run the scripts to build and deploy
-The scripts found in the mfpf-server/scripts directory use the properties set in the previous section to build and deploy
+The scripts found in the mfpf-server/scripts directory use the properties set in the previous section to build and deploy the MobileFirst server with the Telecommunications runtime environment.
+These scripts mustrun in the bash shell or they may not run as expected.

 ### installcontainercli.sh – Adding Container Extension to the MobileFirst CLI
 In order to use the Container Extension you must first add it to the MobileFirst CLI.
 Before running this script, make sure the Docker daemon is running, JAVA_HOME attribute is set, and the MobileFirst CLI path is set.

 Run:

   `sudo ./installcontainercli.sh`

+Successful completion of this script should result in a 'Done' message.

 ### initenv.sh – Logging in to Bluemix
 Run the initenv.sh script in order to create an environment for building and running IBM MobileFirst Platform Foundation on the IBM Containers: